top of page

 Ralph Ellison Memorial on Riverside Drive in the DIY walking tour: 6 inspirational Harlem monuments celebrating Black history

-Created by African-American sculptor Elizabeth Catlett, this 15-foot bronze cutout honors "Invisible Man" author Ralph Ellison, who just so happened to live in an apartment nearby.
+Created by African-American sculptor Elizabeth Catlett in 2003, this 15-foot bronze cutout honors "Invisible Man" author Ralph Ellison, who just so happened to live in an apartment nearby.

 0 comments